How did studying at Pearson College London help you get into the world of business?

 What are you working on at the moment?

 I have been working in digital marketing at Initial Packaging, including PackagingChimp.
 I have so far built a new website as well as created a tailored marketing plan.
 This includes SEO and PPC and monitoring KPI’s to try and further drive sales on both the corporate and consumer side of the business.

 In my spare time, I have also developed a new business.
 I saw an opportunity whilst receiving driving lessons and became frustrated at how long it took to find driving test cancellations.
 Therefore, I decided to use my experience in digital marketing to launch a new system that could search and notify customers of cancellation slots and allow customers to change driving test dates automatically.
-See Driving Test cancellation checker.
+See Find Me A Driving Test

 I studied the business and enterprise course at Pearson College London which helped enormously in the process of setting up and maintaining the business.
 The large array of areas covered by the course such as finance, marketing and business strategy really helped me bring the idea to fruition and instantly gave me a competitive advantage straight away.
 What's more, the entrepreneurial culture at Pearson College London really helps shape you into thinking with an innovative mindset which can only help when setting out on a new business.

 What lessons have you learnt during your time studying and your time working in business?

 Organisation is key.
 My organisation of assignments slowly increased as my number of ‘all nighters’ decreased!
 This was about learning from the previous set of assignments mistakes and continually improving from it.
 By the final year I had an assignment plan in place and stuck to it religiously.

 What was your favourite part of studying at Pearson College London?